 - The patient’s own home

-– In a nursing home or other residential care facility
+- A nursing home or other residential care facility

-With the level of access and expertise required to become a proficient live-in carer, it can be difficult for families to find experienced, accredited professionals to fit their loved-ones unique needs.
+With the level of expertise required to become a proficient live-in carer, it can be difficult for families to find experienced, accredited professionals to fit their loved-one’s unique needs.

 This makes access to a curated database of qualified local carers, such as Elder’s, an extremely important service.
-It helps older patients and sufferers live a full and happy life in the comfort of their own homes.
+It helps older people to recover in the comfort of their own homes.

 We believe that access to qualified home carers at all stages of the treatment journey is pivotal in creating a safe, comfortable environment that allows elderly patients and their relatives to live their lives to the fullest.

 Conditions such as Arthritis, COPD or CHD may require hospital stays for treatments and surgeries to make living with the conditions easier.
 At Elder, we can provide complex care support for these conditions, and others, to help with recovery and assistance following hospital stays.
 Whether this is support with personal care or simply day-to-day errands.